 Martha and George Washington spent considerable time with each other during the American Revolution.
+Every year, during the long winter months when the fighting was at a standstill, Martha joined George at his winter encampment and stayed with him for months at a time.
 In fact, there were some years when the Washingtons were together more than they were apart.
 In total, Martha and George Washington spent between 52 to 54 of the roughly 103 months of the war either together or with each other nearby.

 During the Revolution, Martha Washington's social circle expanded dramatically, as she met influential members of society in Boston, New York, and Philadelphia.
 Not all of her time at camp was spent with prominent figures; she also came to know many of her husband's rank-and-file soldiers.
 It was Martha Washington's concern for the plight of the common soldier that led to active involvement.
 In June of 1780, following a harsh and dispiriting winter for the Continental Army, Washington along with several other prominent women began a campaign to enlist the help of America's women to provide direct aid to soldiers in the Continental Army.
 The project was spearheaded by Esther DeBerdt Reed, the wife of Joseph Reed, a former military secretary to George Washington.1

 Localized county boards of women chose a representative to act as a local treasurer, gather in funds, and keep a record of each donation.
 When the money was collected each county treasurer would send both the contributions and the registers to the first lady of her state who would then send the donations to Martha Washington.
 At that point, funds would be distributed to soldiers at General Washington's discretion.2 Evidence from one of the Mount Vernon account books indicates that Mrs. Washington herself donated $20,000, which was the equivalent to 6,000 Pounds to the campaign in October of 1780.
 Ultimately, "the offering of the Ladies" was utilized primarily to supply soldiers with clothing.3